Jonas-Schen/air-force-one-rescue/README.md

 ## 🕹️ Try it
 https://jonas-schen.github.io/air-force-one-rescue/

+PS: This isn't quite ready yet, there are still some bugs 🐛.
+We're working on improving it asap.

 ## 🎯 Game Story

 Earth is under siege by alien invaders.
 Military defenses have collapsed and intercontinental missiles threaten total annihilation.
 The White House has fallen.